eclipse-iofog/iofog.org/content/docs/2.0.0/iofogctl/connect-disconnect.md

   config: ~/.kube/config" > /tmp/k8s-controlplane.yaml
 ```

-After editing the email, password, and kube config fields, we can go ahead and connect.
+After editing the email, password, and kube config fields, you can go ahead and connect.

 ```bash
 iofogctl connect -f /tmp/k8s-controlplane.yaml
 ```

-We can also connect to an ECN without providing a YAML file (and without configuring SSH details automatically).
+You can also connect to an ECN without providing a YAML file (and without configuring SSH details automatically).

-For Remote Control Planes (i.e. not on Kubernetes) we can run the following command and connect via the Controller endpoint.
+For Remote Control Planes (i.e. not on Kubernetes) you can run the following command and connect via the Controller endpoint.

 ```bash
 iofogctl connect --ecn-addr 40.50.60.70 --name albatros --email user@domain.com --pass h9g84q
 ```

-For Kubernetes Control Planes we can run the same command but provide the Kubernetes config file instead of a Controller endpoint.
+For Kubernetes Control Planes you can run the same command but provide the Kubernetes config file instead of a Controller endpoint.

 ```bash
 iofogctl connect --kube ~/.kube/config --email user@domain.com --pass h9g84q
 ```

-After using these commands, we can manually add SSH details where necessary using the `configure` command.
+After using these commands, you can manually add SSH details where necessary using the `configure` command.
 The `configure` command lets us configure a single component or a group of components or all components at once.
-We can also configure which namespace is used as a default namespace.
+You can also configure which namespace is used as a default namespace.

 ```plain
 iofogctl configure controlplane --kube KUBECONFIG